 COMPLIANCE AUDIT - An examination leading to the expression of an opinion on the audited governmental unit's compliance with the various finance-related legal and contractual provisions.
 Refer to AUDIT.

-COMPONENT UNIT - A unit legally separate from the state but financially accountable to the state, or that has a relationship with the state such that exclusion would cause the state’s financial statements to be misleading or incomplete.
+COMPONENT UNIT - A unit legally separate from the state but financially accountable to the state, or that has a relationship with the state such that exclusion would cause the state’s financial statements to be misleading.
 For reporting purposes, depending upon the nature of component unit and its relationship with the state, financial data may be either discretely presented or blended.
 Refer to BLENDED COMPONENT UNIT.

 COMPOSITE METHOD - A method used to calculate depreciation expense that groups similar assets (such as library resources) or dissimilar assets of the same class (such as all roads and bridges in a park) using the same depreciation rate.
 Refer to DEPRECIATION.